Yifei20/MAML-PyTorch/README.md

 ## Introduction

-This is a simple MAML implementation based on original paper and previous open-source implementations (listed below).
+This is a simple MAML implementation based on original paper and previous open-source implementations (listed in the references).
 This can be used as a reference for MAML beginners, which is well annotated and easy to fine-tune.

 ## Running Results